fabferri/az-pattern/nat-iptables/nat-iptables-2/Readme.md

 [1]: ./media/network-diagram1.png "network diagram"
 [2]: ./media/network-diagram2.png "network diagram with inbound traffic from internet to the vmApp2"
 [3]: ./media/network-diagram3.png "network diagram with inbound traffic from internet to the vmApp3"
+[4]: ./media/network-diagram4.png "network diagram with internal traffic between vnets"
-[4]: ./media/iptables.png "iptables: flow of packets through the chains"
+[5]: ./media/iptables.png "iptables: flow of packets through the chains"
-[5]: ./media/nat1.png "NAT applied to the traffic inbound from internet to vmApp2"
+[6]: ./media/nat1.png "NAT applied to the traffic inbound from internet to vmApp2"
-[6]: ./media/nat2.png "NAT applied to the traffic inbound from internet to vmApp3"
+[7]: ./media/nat2.png "NAT applied to the traffic inbound from internet to vmApp3"
-[7]: ./media/traffic-between-vnets.png "no NAT is applied for traffic between vnet2 and vnet3 in transit through the NVAs"
+[8]: ./media/traffic-between-vnets.png "no NAT is applied for traffic between vnet2 and vnet3 in transit through the NVAs"

 <!--Link References-->